 From designer sarees to fancy dress materials and lehngas Chandni Chowk is one place that would totally mesmerize you.
 Since it is a wholesale market you would never fall short of choices.
 With a wide variety of designs, colors and the latest trends this is the place where designers pick up their stuff.
 Retailer from various parts of Delhi and the country flock this wholesale market to get good quality stuff and then sell it at much higher cost at retail shops.

 Some of the well-known shops for sarees, dress materials, suits and lehngas are –

 These shops are scattered all around Chandni chowk and have been a part of the legacy that he area has.

 One can easily reach chandni chowk by metro.
 The two stations that usually serve the area are Chandni Chowk, the underground station and Chawri Bazar.
 Since the area is very densely populated and the lanes are very narrow, it is advised that you take public transport to avoid chaos.

 The beauty of Chandni Chowk is such that even film makers could not resist themselves.
 It comes as a refreshing change from the urban lifestyle of malls and cafes that we regularly see.
 It is a perfect blend of religion, traditions, a legacy that has been going on from generations and some customs that speak volume about what we are.
-Although it is a part of Old Delhi, it is evolving with time but has not let its old world charm and feel fade away.
 Come and be a part of this celebration – celebration of life, of colors, of flavors and aromas.
 Chandni Chowk as, is and shall always be timeless.